missionpinball/mpf-docs/docs/code/api_reference/devices/shot_groups.md

 Rotate the state of the shots to the left.

-This method is the same as calling rotate(‘left’)
+This method is the same as calling rotate('left')

 `rotate_right()`

 Rotate the state of the shots to the right.

-This method is the same as calling rotate(‘right’)
+This method is the same as calling rotate('right')

 `subscribe_attribute(item, machine)`